- Entertainment and Media»

 Disclaimer about Franchised/Chain Dance Schools

 Before we go any further, let me start by saying that you should not go to franchised/chain dance school like Arthur Murray or Fred Astaire if you want to learn ballroom dancing.
 I advise against chain schools like Arthur Murray and Fred Astaire because they’re ridiculously expensive compared to other studios, don’t have the most qualified staff, and tend to lure their students into signing contracts and paying for overpriced packages and using unethical sales tactics.
 Please don’t go to them, you’ll end up spending a lot of money and not getting much back for it.
 Trust me!
 Many students who sign up, end up quitting after a short period of time, or until they run out of money.
 There’s a revolving door of both students and teachers, and for good reasons too!
 Don’t ignore the warning signs!
+This is something that I've had a lot of my own students come in and tell, so watch out.

 If it’s far away, or somewhere inconvenient that’s a pain in butt to get to, don’t go.
 Because when push comes to shove and it’s time for you to get ready and leave for class, you’re probably going to want to stay at home, rather than drive 45 minutes away or spend $30 on parking.
 Be realistic; if it’s not practical to get there, especially in bad weather (think snow or rain on the road), you’re better off choosing another location.